kaidobit/drone-system/docs/DEV_ENVIRONMENT.md

 ### 3. Install ROS

 > ROS or Robot Operating System is a framework for industrial robotik applications.
-We will use it in order to control a drone over Mavlink using a ground station.
-For this specific purpose the creators of ROS published Mavros, which is basically what we're dealing with.
+> We will use it in order to control a drone over Mavlink using a ground station.
+> For this specific purpose the creators of ROS published Mavros,
+> which is basically what we're dealing with.
+> Make sure to install the 'desktop-full'-version.

 #### 3.1 ROS
 This is distro specific please refer to the [official documentation](http://wiki.ros.org/Installation)